 Beauceron

 The Beauceron is a herding dog breed that originated in the Central part of France.
-It was named after the region of Beauce and is known also as Berger de Beauce and Bas Rouge.
+It was named after the region of Beauce and is also known as Berger de Beauce and Bas Rouge.
 The Bas Rouge is a nickname this breed earned because of its distinct red hair on its limbs.

 Beauceron